Fruit and Vegetable Programs

-2. Produce Prescription (PRx) Programs: Patients who meet specific criteria can receive a prescription for fruits and vegetables from their healthcare provider.
-Depending on the facility, patient eligibility may be based on chronic disease status or their lack of access to nutritious food.
+Produce prescription (PRx) programs allow health care workers to prescribe fruits and vegetables to patients who meet specific criteria.
+Depending on the healthcare facility, patient eligibility may be based on chronic disease status or their lack of access to nutritious food.

-• Increase awareness and utilization of Produce Path, an app that connects community members to farmers’ markets in their area.
+• Increasing the awareness and utilization of Produce Path, an app that connects community members to farmers’ markets in their area.

-• Recruit local food justice leaders to participate in a 6-month fellowship program that ensures PRx programs in the County will reach those with the highest risk or burden of chronic diseases.
+• Recruiting local food justice leaders to participate in a 6-month fellowship program that ensures PRx programs in the County will reach those with the highest risk or burden of chronic diseases.

-• Connect PRx programs with local farmers and growers to support the local economy and provide patients with freshly harvested fruits and vegetables.
+• Connecting PRx programs with local farmers and growers to support the local economy and provide patients with freshly harvested fruits and vegetables.

-• Help local healthcare providers identify funding sources to develop and implement PRx programs.
+• Helping local healthcare providers identify funding sources to develop and implement PRx programs.

-• Convene local food justice leaders and other essential stakeholders in the HIP-Cuyahoga Nutrition Equity Committee to support PRx programming in Cuyahoga County.
+• Convening local food justice leaders and other essential stakeholders in the HIP-Cuyahoga Nutrition Equity Committee to support PRx programming in Cuyahoga County.

 Produce Prescription Landscape Analysis